 Percussion classes for the older students.
 This year we have Tamashii who are coming to teach Taiko, a Japanese drumming art form which is physically challenging, mentally stimulating and immensely fun.

 Viola for violinists is a daily class giving violinists the opportunity to experience the viola.
-Students who wish to attend these classes should either bring a viola with them or arrange to hire a viola from Bristol Violins for the duration of the course.
+Students who wish to attend these classes should either bring a viola with them or arrange to hire a viola from The Bristol Violin Shop for the duration of the course.
 These classes are subject to timetabling.
 The LSG also has some violas which are available for loan.
 These classes incur an extra cost.

 Parents’ Orchestra – Please register your interest with Emma Butterworth email@example.com.
 All standards are welcome, just Let Emma know what instrument you are planning to bring and your standard.

 Handbell sessions can be found in the foyer and is great fun for all the family. this develops musicianship and co-ordination.
 Music reading is not necessary.